stephmajor/getdata_assignment/README.md

 - <b>run_analysis.R</b>

     Script file containing series of command to produce the 2 required datasets.
 To prepare the tidy datasets,execute the command source("run_analysis.R") from a folder that contains the unzipped assignment data (folder named "UCI HAR Datset").
 More details about how the script is structured is contained as comments within the script itself.
+The main product of this script is 2 data frames containing the tidy datasets: <b>analysis_data</b> and <b>averaged_data</b>.
 Note that several intermediate variables are left in the environment once the script completes for further inspection of intermediate data if necessary.

 - <b>features_info.txt</b>